purpleidea/mgmt/DOCUMENTATION.md

 allows you to build more complex resources that you probably hadn't considered in the past.

+In addition to the resource specific properties, there are resource properties (otherwise known as parameters) which can apply to every resource.
+These are called [meta parameters](#meta-parameters) and are listed separately.
+Certain meta parameters aren't very useful when combined with certain resources, but in general, it should be fairly obvious, such as when combining the `noop` meta parameter with the [Noop](#Noop) resource.

 * [Exec](#Exec): Execute shell commands on the system.
 * [File](#File): Manage files and directories.
 * [Noop](#Noop): A simple resource that does nothing.